 This is what I call automation as you don’t have to update formulas in cell G5 or G10.

-You have to be careful when you use COUNT function as COUNT function only return the number of cells which contain numbers.
+You have to be careful when you use the COUNT function as the COUNT function only returns the number of cells that contain numbers.

-For example, “=COUNT (B: B)” returns 0 instead 9 since there is no cell in column B that contains number (see cell G3 and H3).
+For example, “=COUNT (B: B)” returns 0 instead 9 since there is no cell in column B that contains numbers (see cells G3 and H3).

 Obviously, 0 is not what we want.
 What’s wrong?
 Cell D13 is 11 rows away from cell D2 instead of 10 rows.

-In summary, the numbers should be adjacent to each other if we want to use COUNT function together with OFFSET function to enable automation of calculation.
+In summary, the numbers should be adjacent to each other if we want to use the COUNT function together with the OFFSET function to enable automation of calculation.

 Case 3: Use OFFSET function to make a dynamic range